UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ![Static Badge](https://img.shields.io/badge/License%20-%20MIT%20-%20brown) ![Static Badge](https://img.shields.io/badge/Release-2024.3.5-darkorange)

-A Python 3 script, named after my Mini Pinscher, that automates IP address lookup on IPInfo and displays the output in IPADDRESS[COUNTRY:ORGANIZATION:HOSTNAME] format and automatically checks against a blacklist.
-The script accepts IP address organization keyword/s and outputs the addresses matching the keyword/s (it is also capable of negating your searches).
+A Python 3 script, named after my Mini Pinscher, that automates IP address lookup using IPInfo API or IBM X-Force API.
+It then displays the output in IPADDRESS[COUNTRY:ORGANIZATION:HOSTNAME] format and automatically checks against a blacklist.
+The script also has a simple search engine that accepts IP address organization keyword/s and outputs the addresses matching the keyword/s (it is also capable of negating your searches).

-**NOTE:** You must sign up for IPInfo (FREE) to get your access token.
+**NOTE:** The script requires you to supply your own IPInfo API token or IBM X-Force API key and password.

-The tool is aimed to assist analysts in parsing and processing large volumes of IP addresses that would otherwise be unmanageable.
+The tool aims to assist SOC analysts in parsing and processing large volumes of IP addresses that would otherwise be unmanageable.
 It can now also be used to process the IP addresses your host machine is communicating and check them against the blacklist.

 ## Prerequisites